snowch/snowch.github.io/ai-eng/llmfs/L10_Fine_tuning_and_Chat.md

 ---

 We have reached the finish line.
-In [L09_Inference_and_Sampling.md], we saw that our model can complete text.
+In [L09 Inference and Sampling](L09_Inference_and_Sampling.md), we saw that our model can complete text.
 However, if you ask a "Base" model: *"What is the capital of France?"*, it might respond with: *"...and what is the capital of Germany?"*

 This final post concludes the journey by explaining how we transition from a model that simply "predicts the next word" to a model that can actually follow instructions and act as a helpful assistant.